julgitt/Electronic-School-Enrollment-System/README.md

-# Electronic SchoolWithProfiles Enrollment System
+# Electronic School Enrollment System

 ## Application created as an engineering thesis.